 Deer Management Focus Areas

 The Deer Management Focus Area in central Tompkins County is intended to help communities in the Ithaca area manage the burden of overabundant deer populations by intensifying deer hunting opportunities.
-The focus area program (PDF brochure, 1.1 MB) provides more time and more tags to hunters who can gain access to huntable land.
-DEC will evaluate this new approach over the next several years and, depending on the results, may consider designation of other locations as deer management focus areas.
+The Deer Management Focus Area Program (PDF) provides more time and more tags to hunters who can gain access to huntable land.
+DEC has been evaluating this approach for several years and, depending on the results, may consider designating other locations as deer management focus areas.

 Within the DMFA, registered big game hunters will be authorized to:

-- Take up to 2 antlerless deer per day using DMFA carcass tags during the general hunting seasons (regular season, and bow and muzzleloader seasons with appropriate special season privileges).
+- take up to 2 antlerless deer per day using DMFA carcass tags during the general hunting seasons (regular season, and bow and muzzleloader seasons with appropriate special season privileges); and

-- The January DMFA season is a firearms season, but rifles may not be used.
-Also, only bows or crossbows may be used in Robert H. Treman and Buttermilk Falls State Parks.
+Rifles may be used for big game hunting in Tompkins County.
+However, only bows or crossbows may be used in Robert H. Treman and Buttermilk Falls State Parks.

 How it Works